BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 ## The Hell Run Protocol

-This setup is designed for players who want the **full Brutal Pack + Behold! – BP experience** — fast, punishing, and relentlessly dynamic.
+This challenge is designed for players who want the **full Brutal Pack + Behold! – BP experience** — fast, punishing, and relentlessly dynamic.
 It transforms standard Brutal Pack gameplay into a continuous endurance run of resurrection and escalation, with no reloads or rest.

 ### To Activate: